 So now what?

 It is an interesting time for the development of esports in light of WHO categorising this addiction.
-While many may preemptively view this with caution, it is an opportunity to both educate and enlighten crowds around the opportunities that esports can brings to the table.
+While many may preemptively view this with caution, it is an opportunity to both educate and enlighten crowds around the opportunities that esports can bring to the table.

-From an economic viewpoint, competitive gaming has introduced tournaments and leagues with substantial prize pools; and in the cases of no prize pool, adequate financial incentives for players who elect to join.
+From an economic standpoint, competitive gaming has introduced tournaments and leagues with substantial prize pools; and in the cases of no prize pool, adequate financial incentives for players who elect to join.
 The Overwatch League, for example, was created in 2017.
 As aforementioned, players earn at least a minimum of $50,000 USD, with the highest paid player earning $150,000 USD this year, not including additional sponsorships and streaming revenue.
 Upon success, teams have the opportunity to compete for a prize pool/bonuses of $3.5 million USD within Season 1 with the prize pool/bonuses expected to rise significantly in Season 2 after the league signed TV deals with ESPN, Disney XD and ABC.

 Moreover, through a societal lens, there has been an active push to pivot the way esports is viewed as a pastime.
 For example, many countries have started to adopt video games as an extracurricular activity.
-There has been an uplift in the cohort of college students with aspirations of becoming professional video game players through the increase of varsity collegiate esports, which begun with just League of Legends, now expanding to include 50 other Esports programs as well.
-Esports camps have also been introduced to help train younger kids in developing their video game skills, while giving them a shot at entertaining those college and/or professional Esport programs.
-Regardless of professional aspiration, the introduction of such ideas has allowed younger kids to view esports in a different light – just like other extracurricular activities children typically participate in.
+There has been an uplift in the cohort of college students with aspirations of becoming professional video game players through the increase of varsity collegiate esports, which begun with just League of Legends, now expanding to include 50 other Esports Programs as well.
+Esports Camps have also been introduced to help train younger kids in developing their video game skills, while giving them a shot at entertaining those college and/or professional Esport programs.
+Regardless of professional aspiration, the introduction of new ideas has allowed younger kids to view esports in a different light – just like other extracurricular activities children typically participate in.

-Despite the positive transformations occurring in the Esports and video game space, organisations understand the crux of addictions are not completely unfounded.
+Despite the positive transformations occurring in the esports and video game space, organisations understand the crux of addictions are not completely unfounded.
 Internally, players are subject to activities and enhancements within their ‘work days’ to ensure burn out or anxiety/stress is mitigated.
-Players like Harry Hook of the Dallas Fuel is one of many players who have started personal training sessions, encouraged by the organisations they play for.
+Players like Harry Hook of Dallas Fuel is one of many players who have started personal training sessions, encouraged by the organisations they play for.
 Moreover, these organisations have marketed these lifestyles to the audiences well by way of education, helping children understand that balance is paramount when enjoying a video game.

-As esports continues on this upward trajectory of popularity, it will be interesting to watch how organisations, teams, gamers and their families react to these changes, and whether the dated stigma can finally be broken.
+As esports continues on this upward trajectory of popularity, it will be interesting to watch how organisations, teams, gamers and their families react to these changes, and whether this dated stigma can finally be broken.